pankajjangid/Portfolio/README.md

 RajCop - Mobile application only to be used by authorized Rajasthan Police Officials.
 Others may not install and try it out.
 Its use is subject to legal consequences.

-#### Tools & Technolgies : Android Studio,Java,Kotlin,RxJava / RxAndroid,Retrofit,XML,MVP
+#### Tools & technologies : Android Studio,Java,Kotlin,RxJava / RxAndroid,Retrofit,XML,MVP

 #### Key Responsibility:
 - Maintaining the existing code and developing new features for Rajasthan Police Project CCTNS  Android Applications.